influxdata/docs-v2/content/v2.0/security/use-vault.md

 The InfluxDB API supports KV engine v2 only.
 {{% /note %}}

-#### Enable KV engine v2
+#### Enable KV secrets engine v2

-To pass the correct version of the KV engine when you enable a secrets engine, run the following command `vault secrets enable kv-v2`.
+To pass the correct version of the KV secrets engine when you enable a secrets engine, run: `vault secrets enable kv-v2`.

 Secrets are stored in Vault as key value pairs in their respective secrets engines.